Skip to content

 $$SOC(t)=\int_{0}^t (p(\tau)-s(\tau+\Delta t))d\tau\tag{1}\label{eq:1}$$

-defines the change in the state-of-charge [Wh] since time 0 until time t, while SOC may acquire both positive and negative values.
-(Always-positive SOC values in ESS can be technically managed.)
+expresses the change in state-of-charge [Wh] since the time 0 until t.
+While the integral may acquire both positive and negative values, always-positive SOC values are technically managed by precharging the ESS to SOC0 at the time 0 (e.g. at the begining of PV cycle).
 The lead time Δt reduces absolute values of the integrated function.
 The IPLPF-defined signal s(τ+Δt) ensures that following 4 technical criteria are satisfied:

-Mean value of SOC is near to zero:
+Mean value of SOC(t) is near to zero:

 $${1 \over T} \int_{0}^T SOC (t) dt ≈ 0\tag{2}\label{eq:2}$$

-Mean quadratic deviation of SOC is near to minimum:
+Mean quadratic deviation of SOC(t) is near to minimum:

 $${1 \over T} \int_{0}^T SOC^2 (t) dt ≈ min\tag{3}\label{eq:3}$$